-There are two fare zones for Lisbon metro but all of the main tourist areas, including the airport are, within zone 1.
-The 2018 Lisbon metro fare prices are:
+There are two fare zones for Lisbon’s metro, but all of the main tourist areas and the airport are within zone 1.
+The 2019 Lisbon metro fare prices are:

 When a ticket is purchased from a ticket machine a receipt is printed, always take this receipt in case there is an issue with your Viva Viagem card.
 For each journey the card is used twice, to swipe into the metro station and out from the metro station.
 At the barrier place the Viva Viagem card on the sensor on the right side and the barrier will open.
 If you swipe the card to soon after the previous passenger the barrier will not open.